C-Stewart-GH/Data_Lake_Analysis_Project/README.md

 **Contributors: Cameron Stewart, Nathan Deinlein, Cleveland Johnson**

 >The goal of this project is to address two foundational questions.
 The first question is “What is the difference between the data warehouse and data lake?”.
 Once grounded in the differences, we will then seek to address “When does it make sense to use a data lake instead of a data warehouse?”.
-There are high level statements and understandings of the use cases for these data repositories, but demonstrating the use through implementation will allow our team to highlight specific differences.
+There are high level statements and understandings of the use cases for these data repositories but demonstrating the use through implementation will allow our team to highlight specific differences.
 In this project, the team created a Data Warehouse using MySQL and created a Data Lake using MongoDB.
 These created data repositories will be used to store Twitter data on tweets related to 'Data Lakes' and 'Covid-19'.

 The information below is a summary and the full report can be downloaded [here](../main/Full%20Report/Final%20Report.docx).